iancerbo/bash-training/README.md

 ## 📘 Bonus Topics (Optional)

+- Readline
-* Functions in Bash
+- Functions in Bash
-* trap and signal handling
+- trap and signal handling
-* Using getopts for argument parsing
+- Using getopts for argument parsing
-* Shellcheck for linting scripts
+- Shellcheck for linting scripts